MEET OUR STAFF

 Kelly received her masters degree in Severe Special Education at Boston College.
 She previously worked as a teaching assistant (7 years) and a head classroom teacher (3 years) at the Kennedy Day School at Franciscan Children’s.
 She is currently in her second year teaching students with intensive special needs at The Education Cooperative.
 During her free time, she enjoys going to the movies as well as reading a good book.

 Dana Asselin, M.Ed

 Dana received her bachelor’s degree from St. Lawrence University in Global Studies with a minor in Caribbean and Latin American studies.
 She received her master’s degree in Moderate Disabilities from Curry College.
-Before coming to TEC seven years ago, she worked at The May Institute.
+Before coming to TEC eight years ago, she worked at The May Institute.
 In her free time, Dana enjoys spending time outside and being with her daughter and husband.

 Katie Bragdon, M.Ed